 Pursuant to the Chapter's efforts to support sustainability, we do not accept papers or brochures to 'stuff' in the conference bag that attendees receive.
-However, sponsors may distribute information and marketing items at their exhibitor booth or table.Preferable is an ad in the conference program or other more sustainable advertising.
+However, sponsors may distribute information and marketing items at their exhibitor booth or table.

-CHConference Host Committee members shall not receive sponsorships for "in-kind" services.
+CHC members shall not receive sponsorships for "in-kind" services.
 Participating in the CHC is voluntary and no member of the CHC shall be given preferential treatment for serving on the CHC.
-All "In-Kind" sponsorships shall be approved by the VP Conferences. -Jurisdictions or companies of CHC members that contribute services to the conference beyond the CHC member/s service may be acknowledged in the Conference Program, or may be identified as a co-sponsor of an event with the approval of the VP Conferences.
+All "In-Kind" sponsorships shall be approved by the VP Conferences.
+Jurisdictions or companies of CHC members that contribute services to the conference beyond the CHC member/s service may be acknowledged in the Conference Program, or may be identified as a co-sponsor of an event with the approval of the VP Conferences.

-Interactions with Chapter Contractors after Sponsor is Secured
+1. Interactions with Chapter Contractors after Sponsor Secured

-When a sponsorship commitment has been secured, the Sponsorship Subcommittee shall obtain a completed sponsorship application and forward it to both the Graphic Designer and Conference Conference Administrative Coordinator Accounting Contractor.
-The Conference Conference Administrative Coordinator Accounting Contractor will provide the sponsor with an invoice based on the completed application and when paid, notify the Sponsorship Co-Chairs and the Graphic Designer.
+When a sponsorship commitment has been secured, the Sponsorship Subcommittee shall obtain a completed sponsorship application and forward it to both the Graphic Designer and Conference Administrative Coordinator.
+The Conference Administrative Coordinator will provide the sponsor with an invoice based on the completed application and when paid, notify the Sponsorship Co-Chairs and Graphic Designer.

-Once a sponsorship is paid, the Graphic Designer::Designer:
+Once a sponsorship is paid, the Graphic Designer:

-- Sends the "Conference Program Ad and Logo Specification" sheet to the sponsor (see Appendix H-); - Receives logos or business cards and sends to the Conference Administrative CoordinatorWebsite/Mobile Application Contractor for posting on the conference website and mobile app; - Places ads in conference program; - Follows up as needed to gather logos and business cardsprogram ads prior to printing; - Adds sponsors to "Thank You" listing for conference website and Cal Planner;, conference programs sections A & B, forwards for posting; - Updates the exhibit map by identifying sponsor booth and table top assignments, forwards to the Conference Administrative Coordinator for posting; - Works with lanyard, bag, wristband, etc., sponsors, CHC, VP Conferences, and Conference Manager, and ment Contractor to sponsors to produce lanyard, give-away items, etc. these items; and
+- Sends the "Conference Program Ad and Logo Specification" sheet to the sponsor (see Appendix G-2); - Receives logos or business cards and sends to the Conference Administrative Coordinator for posting on the conference website and mobile app; - Follows up as needed to gather logos and business cards; - Adds sponsors to "Thank You" listing for conference website and Cal Planner; - Updates the exhibit map by identifying sponsor booth and table assignments, forwards to the Conference Administrative Coordinator for posting; - Works with CHC, VP Conferences, Conference Manager, and sponsors to produce lanyard, give-away items, etc.; and